Here are four factors that can help take the fear out of having plastic surgery:

 1. Information is power.

 The popular quote “The only thing we have to fear is fear itself” is very applicable for patients considering plastic surgery today.
 In the past many people have opted to avoid plastic surgery procedures even when they really wanted them.
-Now with the vast amount of information available on the internet, patients can find reassuring statistics about the safety of these procedures, especially when done by a board-certified plastic surgeon.
+Now with the vast amount of information available on the internet, patients can find reassuring statistics about the safety of these procedures, especially when done by a board-certified or board-eligible plastic surgeon.

 And while, like any subject, there is misinformation about plastic surgery online, there are many very reputable websites that offer extremely credible, legitimate information.
 Two sites that are highly recommended are: the American Society of Plastic Surgery and the American Society for Aesthetic Plastic Surgery.
 Both of these sites are tremendous resources for patients thinking of having plastic surgery.